tomaszkacprzak/tomaszkacprzak.github.io/index.md

 ### Climate simulations compression

 I am the lead data scientist at SDSC's contribution to the [Exclaim](https://exclaim.ethz.ch/) project.
-I am developing fast and versatile methods for compressing massive climate simulations, aiming at 1km resolution maps produced by the upcoming Alps supercomputing cluster at CSCS.
+I am developing fast and versatile methods for compressing massive climate simulations, aiming at 1 km resolution maps produced by the upcoming Alps supercomputing cluster at CSCS.
 I am investigating possible applications of machine learning techniques to aid the efficiency and accuracy of climate simulations.

 ### Forward modelling of telescope images